thstasy/Data-Driven-Insights-Unveiling-Superstore-Performance/README.md

 These insights and recommendations provide a data-driven approach to optimize discount strategies, balancing profitability and sales growth.

-# Section 5: Shipping Mode Impact on Sales and Profit
+# E. Shipping Mode Impact on Sales and Profit Analysis

 ## Objective:
 The goal is to analyze how different shipping modes (First Class, Same Day, Second Class, Standard Class) impact both **Total Sales** and **Profit**.
 Additionally, we will evaluate the **Average Profit per Order** for each shipping mode to determine the most profitable shipping methods.